favalosdev/game-of-life/README.md

 # game-of-life

-This is a Rust implementation of Conway's Game of Life using SDL2 for graphics, adapted and extended from [this source](https://johnhw.github.io/hashlife/index.md.html).
+This is an interactive Rust applet for visualizing Conway's Game of Life simulations using SDL2 graphics.

-The original [hashlife algorithm](https://conwaylife.com/wiki/HashLife) implementation has been ported to Rust and enhanced with interactive visualization capabilities.

 ## Running Instructions